Understanding How Cyber Threat Modeling Methods WorkRisk Management

 Once you have a clear picture of the major system components and the ways they interact, you can identify potential threats.
 A cybersecurity team tries to picture the type of attacker that might try and damage the application.
 They try and imagine the way a cybercriminal would conduct cyber attacks.
-The attacks could be anything from breaching confidential data to carrying out a phishing or DoS (denial of service) attack.
+The attacks could be anything from breaching confidential data to carrying out a phishing or DDoS (distributed denial of service) attack.

 Other than cybercriminals, security protocols also intercept unauthorized access.
 A quality threat modeling system should protect the software from both cyber attacks and inadvertent mistakes.

 For maximum security, no external or internal users, developers, even system admins should be able to access certain data.
 Every software asset needs security controls.
 This is the most efficient way to avoid granting unauthorized access to confidential data.